elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 ref = Process.monitor(pid)
 ```

 This is a bad idea, as we don't want the registry to crash when a bucket crashes.
-A reasonable fix here, once we have settled for our `KV.Registry` to monitor its buckets via references, is replace `KV.Bucket.start_link` for a plain `start`.
-A more radical solution is explored in the next chapter, where we introduce "supervisors".
+The proper fix is to actually not link the bucket to the registry.
+Instead, we will link each bucket to a special type of process called Supervisors, which are explicitly designed to handle failures and crashes.
+We will learn more about them in the next chapter.